C2SM-RCM/emiproc/joss/paper.md

 guide the modeller into adding the missing data.

+## Visualizing the data
+At the end of the processing, a modeller usually wants to check the output files to see if the processing was successful.

+For some of the outputs, emiproc provides example plot scripts based on matplotlib.

+ADD LINK TO EXAMPLE PLOT SCRIPTS

+The figures from this paper were created using those scripts.

+# Availability

+The package is availabe on [GitHub](https://github.com/C2SM-RCM/emiproc), and a documentation is available on [readthedocs](https://emiproc.readthedocs.io/en/latest/).

 # Acknowledgements

-We acknowledge all the previous contributers to the `emiproc` package, as well as the developpers of all packages, models and inventories used in the `emiproc` package.
+We acknowledge all the previous and current contributers, the developpers of all models and inventories included in `emiproc` and the developpers of the packages used by `emiproc`.

 # References